 The Well Pump Houses are also two primary locations for water sampling, and these samples are also generally taken the first and third Tuesday of each month.
-In 2015, results from the Well Pump Houses (Well #1 & #3) indicated no abnormal counts in respect to E. coli or Total Coliform; however there was one instance of Background Colonies of less than 200 in March at Well #2.
+In 2017, results from the Well Pump Houses (Well #1 & #3) indicated no abnormal counts in respect to E. coli or Total Coliform.